Moving a Pet to Spain

 If you currently reside outside the European Union, there are several steps you will need to take in order to move your pet to Spain – again, depending on where you’re coming from.
 If that’s the US, this USDA web page explains what you will need to do.
 To make it easier for you, though, we have pulled together all the essentials below.

-If your pet will not be traveling with you, you must also sign an authorization form for whomever will accompany or transport your pet.
+If your pet will not be traveling with you, you must also sign an authorization form for whoever will accompany or transport your pet.

 Other than rabies, Spain does not require specific immunizations to import pets.
 Nonetheless, once you have arrived in Spain, you should ask your veterinarian about preventive measures for locally common pests or diseases.